Axon-Shield/blog.github.io/_posts/2025-04-05-reclaim-control-over-your-cyber-defense-empowerment-over-fear.md

 3. **Capability investment**: Building sustainable security capabilities
 4. **Business alignment**: Ensuring security supports business objectives

 The goal is not to eliminate all risk—that's impossible and counterproductive.
 The goal is to manage risk intelligently while enabling business success.
-When security teams operate from a position of knowledge and empowerment rather than fear, they make better decisions, achieve better outcomes, and contribute more effectively to business success.
+When security teams operate from a position of knowledge and empowerment rather than fear
+  - they make better decisions
+  - achieve better outcomes
+  - and contribute more effectively to business success.

 Stop living in fear of what might happen.
 Start taking control of what you can influence.
 Your organization's success depends on it.